Finding and safeguarding local device data

 - Use your computer or an on-device file manager to delete the entire contents of the workspace directory located in

 If your actual device fails and your data is stored on a removable SD card, you can follow these steps:

 - Switch to a working device that satisfies the following conditions:

 - There must be no existing form data stored on the new device (the following steps will overwrite any existing data).

 - The new device must use the same type of SD card as the old device.

-- SurveyCTO Collect on the new device must be set to use public app storage.
+- SurveyCTO Collect on the new device must be set to use public workspace storage.

 - Stop SurveyCTO Collect from running (using your device's Task Manager app).